liuquande/SAML/README.md

 (1) The Tensorflow implementation for our MICCAI 2020 paper '[Shape-aware Meta-learning for Generalizing Prostate MRI Segmentation to Unseen Domains](https://github.com/liuquande/SAML)'.

-(2) A well-organized multi-site dataset for prostate MRI segmentation, that can support research in various problem settings with need of multi-site data, such as Domain Generalization, Multi-site Learning and Life-long Learning, etc.
+(2) A well-organized multi-site dataset (from six data sources) for prostate MRI segmentation, that can support research in various problem settings with need of multi-site data, such as Domain Generalization, Multi-site Learning and Life-long Learning, etc.

 ![](figures/overview.png)